 Start an asynchronous operation to write a certain amount of data to a stream.

-template< typename AsyncWriteStream, typename DynamicBufferSequence, typename CompletionCondition, typename WriteHandler> void-or-deduced async_write( AsyncWriteStream & s, DynamicBufferSequence && buffers, CompletionCondition completion_condition, WriteHandler && handler, typename enable_if< is_dynamic_buffer_sequence< DynamicBufferSequence >::value >::type * = 0);
+template< typename AsyncWriteStream, typename Allocator, typename CompletionCondition, typename WriteToken> DEDUCED async_write( AsyncWriteStream & s, basic_streambuf< Allocator > & b, CompletionCondition completion_condition, WriteToken && token);

 This function is used to asynchronously write a certain number of bytes of data to a stream.
-The function call always returns immediately.
+It is an initiating function for an asynchronous operation, and always returns immediately.
 The asynchronous operation will continue until one of the following conditions is true:

 This operation is implemented in terms of zero or more calls to the stream's async_write_some function, and is known as a composed operation.
 The program must ensure that the stream performs no other write operations (such as async_write, the stream's async_write_some function, or any other composed operations that perform writes) until this operation completes.

 The stream to which the data is to be written.
 The type must support the AsyncWriteStream concept.

 object from which data will be written.
 Ownership of the streambuf

 is retained by the caller, which must guarantee that it remains valid

 The function object to be called to determine whether the write operation is complete.
 The signature of the function object must be: